iqbalbaharum/bekreno/docs/README.md

 2. Create new folder and open git bash

 3. Copy link of the repos in your github.
-Make sure your directory is correct then insert this command without the open and close tag.
+Make sure your directory is correct then insert this command with the link of repo.
-   Command: *git clone <link-of-the-repos>*.
+   - Command: *git clone link-of-repo*.
-   Example path: C:\Users\nasuha\Desktop\proKreno>
+   - Example path: C:\Users\nasuha\Desktop\proKreno>

 ## Bekreno Installation
 1. Open terminal and go to bekreno folder.